 Who has the liability to repair and maintain the block.
 It is important that you know who is responsible the repair and maintenance of every part of the building Ground rent - what is due and when is collected, and also know whether this is subject to change The unexpired lease term.
 You should receive guidance as what happens when the lease ends, and aware of the importance of not letting the lease term falling below eighty years Whether your lease caters for for a reserve fund?
 What you can do if a neighbour is in violation of a provision in their lease?

-Rhymney Conveyancing for Leasehold Flats - A selection of Questions you should consider Prior to Purchasing
+Rhymney Conveyancing for Leasehold Flats - A selection of Queries before Purchasing

 Make sure you enquire if there is anything that is prohibited in the lease.
 For instance plenty of leases prohibit pets being allowed in in a block in Rhymney.
 If you like the flatin Rhymney but your cat can’t make the move with you then you have a very difficult decision.
 The best form of lease arrangement is a share of the freehold.
 In this arrangement the tenants enjoy control and even though a managing agent is frequently employed where it is larger than a house conversion, the managing agent retained by the leaseholders.
 You should want to find out as much as possible regarding the company managing the block as they can either make your life much simpler or a lot more difficult.
 Being a leasehold owner you are frequently at the mercy of the managing agents both financially and when it comes to day to day issues like the tidiness of the communal areas.
 Don't be shy to ask other tenants whether they are happy with their management.
 In conclusion, investigate as to the dates that the maintenance fees are due to the managing agents and specifically how they are spending that money.